There are lots of fun things to do in Carolina Beach, NC!

 There are lots of hotels in Carolina Beach, ranging from major chains to small mom and pop motels.

-You can also find an abundance of rentals on sites like VRBO or Airbnb.
+You can also find an abundance of rentals on sites like VRBO.

 We usually rent through one of these sites when we visit Carolina Beach.